October 30, 20190 mins read

 Unlike Angular, React doesn’t include an HTTP client and as such, it is unable to provide CSRF support out-of-the-box.
 As React aims to be a minimalistic view library, handling this concern is up to the developer, using custom code or community-powered modules.

-We highly recommend to download the full version of the report in its digital format, but have also made the following general sections available as blog posts:
+We highly recommend downloading the full version of the report in its digital format, but have also made the following general sections available as blog posts: